 For the highest point at Great Smoky Mountains National Park (and the entire state of Tennessee), pay a visit to Clingman’s Dome.
 While avid hikers will want to add the hike to their list, less ambitious visitors can drive to Clingman’s Drove.
 As a note, the road to Clingman’s down is closed during the non-winter months.

-Clingmans’ Dome sits at over 6,600 feet and offers a sweeping view of the Smoky Mountains.
+Clingmans’ Dome sits at over 6,600 feet and offers a sweeping view of the Great Smoky Mountains.

 Visit Newfound Gap